ldarren/pico-client/README.md

 Code spliting is done at the project file level, each bundle can hae it own project file and project can be load lazily during runtime

 ### Support circular dependencies
+pico-client supported asynchronous module loading, therefore no circular dependencies issue

 ### Syntax similar to commonjs and amd, easy to pickup
+syntax of pico-client is heavely burrow from commonjs and amd to reduce learning curve

 ## Caveat
 ### sub-module readiness